Mitigating "Epistemic Debt" in Generative AI-Scaffolded Novice Programming using Metacognitive Scripts: Threats to Validity

 \subsection{External Validity}

-Our study focused exclusively on \textbf{novice programmers} (students and bootcampers).
+Our study focused exclusively on novice programmers (students and bootcampers).
 It is possible that for expert developers, who already possess robust internal mental models, the Explanation Gate would represent purely extraneous load with no germane benefit.
-The ``Epistemic Debt" we observed is likely a function of the \textit{novice-AI dyad}, and results may not generalize to experienced programmers who utilize AI for boilerplate tasks rather than core logic.
-In either case, approaching the problem from first principles, i.e., defining germane, intrinsic and extrinsic loads will allow for the delineation of offloading and outsourcing for the respective populations, and designing appropriate scaffolds, as a result.
-We posit that our study, grounded in cognitive load theory, while not externally face valid nevertheless provides directional support for the design of scaffolds for experienced programmers as well.
+The epistemic debt we observed is likely a function of the \textit{novice-AI dyad}, and results may not generalize to experienced programmers who utilize AI for boilerplate tasks rather than core logic.
+That said, Dell'Acqua et al.~\cite{dellacqua2026jagged} demonstrate that even highly skilled, incentivized knowledge workers (elite BCG consultants) show significant over-reliance failure on outside-frontier tasks, suggesting that the underlying mechanism is not confined to novices.
+The implication is that scaffolding interventions of the type we study may generalize further up the skill spectrum than our participant sample implies.
+In either case, a CLT-grounded approach, defining intrinsic, extraneous, and germane loads for each population, can guide the design of appropriate scaffolds.
+While our study was conducted with a specific novice population, it provides directional support for scaffolding design applicable to experienced programmers as well.